envidynxlab/Networks_Barriers/README.md

 ### Directories
 Create the following folder in your working directory:
-* Data: this folder will hold all the required datasets.
+* Data: to hold all the required datasets.

-Almost all data files must be downloaded by the user using the provided notebooks and put in the /Data/ directory.
+Almost all data files must be downloaded by the user using the provided notebooks and saved in the /Data/ directory.
 Only three .csv files are available for direct download in the "Data" folder of this repository.

 ## Data
 All data used in this project are open source and publicly available.
 To download the data, run the provided notebooks in the following order, as they rely on data generated in previous notebooks: